• Skip to primary navigation

 Science tells us that there are three main types of resistance.

-The first type of resistance is resistance to doing something that we feel forced to do.
+The first type of resistance is resistance to doing something we feel forced to do.
 For children, this could be doing chores or homework.
-For adults, it could be doing your taxes or mowing the lawn.
+For adults, it could be doing your taxes or mowing the lawn, or eating healthy food.

-The antidote to this type of resistance is to empower ourselves by fully owning our dietary and lifestyle choices, remembering that we are the authors of our lives and that we’re choosing a healthy, whole food path because we want to feel better—it’s that simple.
-We’re actively pursuing what we most deeply want, and it can help us stay motivated to keep that in mind.
+The antidote to this type of resistance is to empower yourself by fully owning your dietary and lifestyle choices, remembering that you are the author of your lives and that you’re choosing a healthy, whole food path because you want to feel better—it’s that simple.
+You’re actively pursuing what YOU most deeply want, which can help you stay motivated.

 Affirmations work!
-Write positive, uplifting affirmations such as “I choose to eat healthy” or “I am responsible for my well-being,” where you can easily see them, especially in the kitchen, bathroom, and dining areas.
+It’s as easy as pulling out a piece of paper.
+Write positive, uplifting affirmations such as “I choose to eat healthy” or “I’m responsible for my well-being,” and put them where you can easily see them, especially in the kitchen, bathroom, and dining areas.

 Bolster your self-confidence and sense of empowerment through journaling and the many other effective self-care resources available to us these days: